 In June 2012 he presented segments for the Travel Channel’s Hidden London Special and, in 2013, he guided Rory Bremner around Dickensian London for the programme Rory Bremner's Britain.
 He also appeared on Channel 4's Find My Past Charles Dickens special.

 He has appeared on programmes alongside Vic Reeves, Michaela Strachan, Iron Maiden front man Bruce Dickinson and, on one notable occasion, he even took the group Green Day around on their own private Jack the Ripper tour.

 In addition he has also written and presented two acclaimed documentaries, Unmasking Jack the Ripper and The Man Who Murdered Sherlock Holmes.

-His Unmasking Jack the Ripper drama/documentary has been hailed as "the best" ripper documentary of recent years and is used by many UK schools as part of their GCSE history syllabus.
-You can, if you wish, now watch the whole documentary here.
+His Jack the Ripper documentaries drama/documentary has been hailed as "the best" and are used by many UK schools as part of their GCSE history syllabus.
+You can, if you wish, now watch his documentaries here.